samp5/ha141/README.md

 <br>

-- The latency of an input neuron is calculated via their distance the the "center" of an image.
+- The latency of an input neuron is calculated via their distance the "center" of an image.
 - For an image with dimensions 5 x 5, and a maximum latency of 10ms input neurons at each "corner" of the image will have a latency of 10ms whereas those in the center will have a latency of (integer rounding) 0.
 - The latency for a given input neuron is calculated as follows:
     1. The index of the input neuron is transformed into a coordinate as if the 1-D stimulus was a 2-D square (or a rectangle of the smallest perimeter)
     2. The distance of the input neuron to the center of the image is calculated
-    3. The latency of the input neuron is $d_{\textrm{input}}/d_{\textrm{max}} \times$ `max_latency` interpretted as an integer
+    3. The latency of the input neuron is $d_{\textrm{input}}/d_{\textrm{max}} \times$ `max_latency` interpreted as an integer
-- Becuase the image is stored in memory, the default argument `update` rebuilds the image and updates the latency data member of all `InputNeurons`.
+- Because the image is stored in memory, the default argument `update` rebuilds the image and updates the latency data member of all `InputNeurons`.
 If for some reason you do not want the latency to be immediately updated, `False` can be specified

 - Accessor: `pySNN.getProbabilityOfSucess()`